Content and Navigation

 Future market prospects and opportunities

 Shipping durians internationally requires you to overcome several challenges.
-Along with getting the right permits, durian exporters in Malaysia also need to contend with using preservation technology and packaging that keep the fruit at its freshest.
+Along with getting the right permits and licenses, durian exporters in Malaysia also need to contend with using preservation technology and packaging that keep the fruit at its freshest.

 Also, many expect frozen durian exports to decrease by 50% by the end of the year despite the rising demand from China.
 Fortunately, the durian export market seems ready to endure the increase in fuel and fertiliser prices.
 To incentivise newcomers to the industry, the Malaysian government presents a set of measures to make licensing straightforward.
 Moreover, there are no taxes imposed on durian exports.
-This prospect offers small and medium-sized companies an excellent opportunity to enter the durian export business.
+This prospect offers small and medium-sized companies an excellent opportunity to start exporting durians outside of Malaysia.

 Start exporting durians with DHL Express’ Durian Express

 To overcome the logistics challenges of exporting durians, consider DHL Express Malaysia’s Durian Express Initiative.
 We provide next-day delivery of durians to Hong Kong and Singapore to successfully carry out shipments of durians.
-Find out more about exporting durians out of Malaysia.
-Or register for a business account with us now to start exporting fresh durian now.
+Ship with DHL Express today to get started.

 Enjoy Up to 64% Off on International Shipping